 EV On-Board Chargers require a minimum current of 6A to start, corresponding to about 1000W in single-phase and 3600W in three-phase.

-Who have a photovoltaic system on the roof and three-phase house normally wants to charge the vehicle using only solar power (single-phase) and, in case of need, charge at full power using energy from the elctric grid (three-phase).
+Who have a photovoltaic system on the roof and three-phase house normally wants to charge the vehicle using only solar power (operating in single-phase to charge the car down to 1000-1200W) and sometimes, when a fast charging session is required, charge at full power using energy from the electric grid (three-phase).

 DomBusEVSE, since Rev. 02i7, is able to drive two 2P contactors:

-In this case it's needed to configure RL2 device as EV3PSELECT (Domoticz: adding ,EV3PSELECT to the RL2 device description; Modbus: setting register 513 with the value 254).
+In this case it's needed to configure RL2 device as EV3PSELECT (EVSE with DomBus firmware: adding ,EV3PSELECT to the RL2 device description; EVSE with Modbus firmware: setting register 513 with the value 254).

 When RL2 is configured as EV3PSELECT, it's possible to